goksanisil23/CppApiDesignNotes/README.md

 vulkan_renderer->Render();

 ```
 Note that the Factory methods can be extended such that the user can also add a Renderer variant (say in main.cpp).
-This would require the factory to have a register and create functionality in order to keep track of the overall state:
+This would require the factory to have a register and create functionality in order to keep track of the overall state.
+This fits better into the "Open/Closed Principle" which states that a class should be open for extension but closed for modification.
 ```c++
 // -------------- main -------------- //
 class DirectXRenderer() : public IRenderer